 - Seal the image with another layer of mod podge.

-Note: using this method several materials can be used, like tissue paper or even different patterned fabrics.
+Note: For this method, several materials can be used, like tissue paper or even patterned fabrics.

 Glass-Printing for a Business

 Printing on glass surfaces using printed images is a trickier task and will require a digital printer.
 Using this machine opens an array of options.
 Here are a few things to keep in mind:

 Digital printing on glassware, known also as ceramic digital printing, is a technology that allows its users to print anything they want in high quality.
 Here are a few helpful pieces of information:

-- This method allows absolute full control over the format of the printed image.
+- This method allows full control over the format of the printed image.

-- Manufacturing large quantities of a product is extremely easy using this method.
+- Large scale manufacturing is easy using this method.